Olympus E-450 versus Panasonic L10

 Arguments in favor of the Panasonic Lumix DMC- L10:

-If the count of relative strengths (bullet points above) is taken as a measure, the E-450 emerges as the winner of the contest (5 : 2 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the count of individual advantages (bullet points above) is taken as a guide, the E-450 is the clear winner of the match-up (6 : 2 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 |Olympus E-450 (⇒ rgt)||-||-||4/5||-||4/5||2009||499||discont.||check|